Draft Minutes: Assurance Implementers Call of 13-Feb-2013

 The issue with 1.2 and Active Directory is around the technologies (MD5 hash) that AD uses for storage of password secrets.
 There are doubts that AD could pass the "approved algorithm" bar set in version 1.2, although the alternative means option must be explored to determine this.
 While AD makes it possible to enable two-factor authentication, it is not possible to turn off authentication via password.
 Microsoft has not indicated that they plan to change the way passwords are stored in AD.

 The AAC has determined that a first step is to convene a group to look at AD under alternative means and develop a risk assessment and mitigation strategies using the AD Cookbook as a basis.
 Brian, Michael, Eric and Ron expressed interest in participating in the group.

 Shreya presented her work on a new UI-driven password entropy tool.
 This is being built on many of the capabilities in the existing Entropenator tool developed by University of Wisconsin-Madison.
 The user will enter information on their password security policies (password length, lockout duration, allowed guesses, etc.), and the tool will calculate the password level, based on the NIST specification.
 The tool will calculate the current LOA eligibility and will specify what more is needed to increase LOA.
 There will be a "View Report" feature and it will be possible to generate a PDF report.
 There will be an "About Us" tab that will present FAQs, explain the the tool is based on the NIST specifications and will present information on the InCommon Assurance program.

 Re-Registration for Bronze

 Benn Oshrin notes that version 1.2 could lead to some confusion around what is needed for password reset under bronze assurance.
-The issue is that v1.2 makes part of bronze, section §22.214.171.124 which says:
+The issue is that v1.2 makes section §126.96.36.199 part of bronze, and this section says:

 "After expiration of the current Credential, if none of these methods are successful then the Subject must re-establish her or his identity